March 09, 2024

 One nice thing about being a westerner getting into Haruomi Hosono is the lack of context.
 There isn’t much available in English.
 Apparently there are some interviews and contextual bits in the Light in the Attic reissues of certain albums, including this one, but I don’t have access to those.
 Generally, all you can do is listen to the music and imagine the rest for yourself.

-So it was a surprise to watch the “No Smoking” Hosono documentary (with Chinese subtitles) and learn that Hosono felt Paraiso was an artistic step back from the heights of Tropical Dandy and Bon Voyage Co.
+It was a surprise to watch the “No Smoking” Hosono documentary (with Chinese subtitles) and learn that Hosono felt Paraiso was an artistic step back from the heights of Tropical Dandy and Bon Voyage Co.
 Those, he says, were made under the influence of the amazing music he was just then discovering.
-But no vine of inspiration can produce fruit forever, and Paraiso was made in the wake of its wilting.
+But no vine of inspiration can give fruit forever, and Paraiso was made in the wake of its wilting.
 He felt himself bogging down in something... and ended up taking a legendary trip to India with his friend Yokoo Tadanori — India, where Hosono contracted the dysentery that he believed would amount to a spiritual cleansing as well as a physical one but which, once he’d contracted it, he thought would kill him; India, where he saw his first UFO; India, out of which came his next album, Cochin Moon.

 The funny thing is, listening to Paraiso, you’d never guess that it is a more desolate or somehow less inspired affair than the first two installments of what people came to call the Tropical Trilogy.
 It’s as fiercely colorful as the two before it.
 The Hiroshi Sato / Ryuichi Sakamoto piano/keyboard/synth team meeting the Tin Pan Alley family makes for an outrageous and beautiful sound.
 There are plenty of very happy songs.
 Can someone listen to Tokyo Rush and not smile?
-How many listens does it take before Asatoya Yunta starts melting any listener down into delighted mush?
-And is Worry Beads not one of the most uplifting songs ever recorded?
+How many listens does it take before Asatoya Yunta starts melting any listener down into delighted goo?
+And is Worry Beads not one of the most uplifting songs ever written?

 But now that I’ve got done translating the lyrics of the Tropical Trilogy into English, one difference does become clear.